Slunj: Places of interest

 Slunj is famous for its little waterfalls and the well-preserved corn mills (dating back to the 18th century) in the picturesque lower part of the town, called Rastoke (referring to the branching of the rivers).
 At Slunj, the Slunjčica river (also called “Slušnica“ by local people) flows over several waterfalls and cascades into the Korana river.
 Here is also the location of the 22 water mills of Rastoke.

-Population
+Demographics

+In 1895, the obćina of Slunj, with an area of 129 km2, belonged to the kotar of Slunj (Slunj court and electoral district) in the županija of Modruš-Rieka (Ogulin court and financial board).
+There were 1322 houses, with a population of 8847.
+Its 30 villages and 11 hamlets were divided for taxation purposes into 8 porezne obćine, under the Slunj office.
+In the 846 km2 Slunj kotar, there were a total of 6493 houses, with a population of 44,338.
+Its 92 villages and 150 hamlets were divided into 38 porezne obćine.
+The kotar had no statistical markets.
+Slunj kotar was divided into 6 općine.
+Besides itself: Drežnik, Primišlje, Rakovica, Vališ Selo, Veljun.

+In 1910, the court of Slunj encompassed an area of 846 km2, with a population of 46,360.
+Slunj had its own cadastral jurisdiction, but its business court was in Ogulin.

 As of 2011, most of Slunj's population is Croatian (87.9%) followed by Serbs (10.5%) and a small number of other ethnic groups.

 Settlements

-The settlements in the Town of Slunj is:
+The settlements in the Town of Slunj are (as of 2021):